Building a productive working relationship

 - They want you to use software which takes screenshots as you work 'for full accountability'.
 I'll tell you right now, many developers find screenshots while they work highly intrusive, and that's why at Hussey Coding Limited right from the start we have used Paymo for time tracking which deliberately steers clear of using screen capture.
 If there is trust, you don't need to see the developers screen as they work, you will be happy to see what they have been working on in what they deliver.

-- The client wants regular phone calls just to 'check on progress'.
+- The client wants regular phone calls just to 'check on progress' out side of any regular scrum calls.
 Phone calls when they are needed are not a problem, but good ticket updates should negate the need to have regular phone calls discussing the project requirements, plus what gets discussed on phone calls often gets forgotten, so steer clear of nailing down any detail around project specs on a phone call.
 While I'm sure it's not the case every time, we have often found working relationships to be more strained when regular check-in phone calls form part of the daily work routine - it's not only disruptive to the developer who may be working on that 'down the rabbit hole' problem and really just needs to concentrate, but it also puts them under unnecessary pressure which actually hinders rather than helps productivity.

 Discuss the budget